lyon86/SatelliteAPI/README.md

 # SatelliteAPI
-This is the code to use the apu from N2YO
+This is the code to use the API from N2YO

 # Input
 GPS location
 Select Favortites sats or
-Selec saved list
+Select saved list

 # Output
 AZ and EL
-Gr aph of the antenna
+Graph of the antenna
 Graph of the att
 Location of the antenna on the world